Enterprise-Wide Data Insights and Reporting at Eversource Energy

 “We were really looking for a very easy point and click system that would allow people to have data available at their fingertips, make it easy to drill down into transaction level details, and deal with large volumes of data.
 And that was what led us to Board,” says Fran Berger, Manager, Performance and Financial Systems at Eversource.

-After looking at several vendors in the BI space, as well as evaluating for a possible internal solution, Eversource chose the Board decision-making platform which unifies Business Intelligence, planning, and predictive analytics in a single interface.
+After looking at several vendors in the BI space, as well as evaluating for a possible internal solution, Eversource chose the Board Intelligent Planning Platform, that offers smarter planning, actionable insights and better outcomes, in one, user-friendly environment.
 Eversource felt that Board offered the best financial reporting and dashboarding capabilities and would enable the standardization of data analysis, provide a self-service model for business users, and ultimately enable the organization to promote a culture of financial responsibility.
 The platform’s mobile capabilities were also highly important to the Eversource team.

 “A strong point for us was the way that Board interfaces with our financial systems and handles large volumes of transactional level data,” shares Fran.
 “We worked with the Board team to bring in our volume of financial data, Board’s integration with Microsoft Office products was also a plus.”